 11. 50% of women and 64% of men who were victims of sexual harassment agreed that it hurt their career.

-12. Only 25% of women who were victims of sexual abuse in the workplace said they could report the incident to their employers.
+12. Only 25% of women who were victims of sexual harassment at work statistics say they could easily report the incident to their employers.

 13. 77% of women were verbally harassed, while 51% of women were touched without permission.

 Such behavior is pervasive as it shows that more than half of the women in the workplace are experiencing these issues.
 These female harassment in the workplace statistics are enough for every company to address them adequately and establish a positive environment without any fear of misconduct.

 14. 31% of all victims felt depressed and anxious after experiencing sexual harassment or assault.

 These are staggering numbers that provide insight into what victims are dealing with.
 The majority of the victims make life-changing decisions, such as changing their jobs, ending relationships, or even marriages.

 There are a lot of reports and harassment facts that sexually abused victims opt to change schools, quit their jobs, move out from their house or apartment, or simply stop interacting with their community members, even after seeking help.